epfl-ada/ada-2022-project-hotchocolate/README.md

 - Can we provide a description of all beers sold at SAT to help customers to make their choice?

-- What are the countries and breweries producing the best beers ?
-Does the result change when we take into account reviewer bias ?
-- Does the alcohol by volume ranking match the beer ranking?
-- Does the ranking of countries based on the quality of their beers correlate with the ranking of countries based on happiness?
-- What are the best beers sold on SAT ?
-- Is SAT providing good beers to poor students?
--Addtional question if we have enough time: can we predict the ratings that the beers sold at SAT but not found in our datasets?

 ## Proposed additional datasets